sciZer0/7/v/README.md

 *On the Solana blockchain, accounts are much like files with additional features.*

-*Axcounts store state between transactions.*
+*Accounts store state between transactions.*

 *Accounts are held in validator memory and pay "rent" to stay there.*

 *The security model enforces that an account's state can only be modified by the account's Owner program.*

-*In other words, only the owning program is capable of modifying the account. *
+*In other words, only the owning program is capable of modifying the account.*

-*On the Vote Blockchain, there is a special type of accounts — Protocol/User-controlled accounts.*
+On the Vote Blockchain, there is a special type of accounts — Protocol/User-controlled accounts.

 *Hence, both the protocol (codebase) and the user with the private key are the owners of the account and can control the state of the account — can debit the account.*

-On the Vote Blockchain, there are Automated Donations for donating tokens to Contributors.
+Also, on the Vote Blockchain, there are Automated Donations for donating tokens to Contributors.

 Automated Donations are an element of a Creator Donation Culture.